+OPTION OFFSET=n

-OPTION OFFSET=n where description: n represents a value.
-The complete form of n is the following.
-[0x]d{d}[k m] d represents a decimal digit.
-If $0x$ is specified, the string of digits represents a hexadecimal number.
+d represents a decimal digit.
+If 0x is specified, the string of digits represents a hexadecimal number.
 If k is specified, the value is multiplied by 1024.
-If m is specified, the value is multiplied by 10241024. es the offset (in bytes) at which the program is loaded and must be a multiple of 4K.
+If m is specified, the value is multiplied by 10241024.

+n specifies the offset (in bytes) at which the program is loaded and must be a multiple of 4K.
 The Open Watcom Linker will round the value up to a multiple of 4K if it is not already a multiple of 4K.